Are Solar Panels Worth It in the UK?

 No power during grid outages

 Standard grid-tied solar systems shut down during a power cut for safety reasons.
-If you want backup power, you need a battery with backup functionality, which adds £3,000–£6,000 to the cost.
+If you want backup power, you need a battery with backup functionality, which adds £3,000 to £6,000 to the cost.

 Battery storage adds cost

-A 5kWh battery costs £3,000–£4,000 and has a longer payback (8–11 years) than panels alone.
+A 5kWh battery costs £3,000 to £4,500 and takes longer to pay back than panels alone, usually 8 to 11 years.
 Batteries improve self-consumption but are not essential.
 Panels without a battery still make strong financial sense.

 Daytime usage matters

 Solar panels generate electricity during the day.
-If nobody is home to use it, more electricity gets exported at a lower rate (3–15p/kWh) instead of offsetting grid imports (28p/kWh).
+If nobody is home to use it, more electricity gets exported at a lower rate of around 13 to 15p/kWh instead of offsetting grid imports at 25p/kWh.
 Timers on appliances like dishwashers and washing machines help.

 Who benefits most from solar panels in the UK?